Artoriuz/ArtCNN/README.md

 RGB variants are a bit experimental and currently they simply reuse the luma models to upscale the channels separately.
 This works relatively well but it's very slow.

 ## Technical Details
 The shaders are trained on the Manga109 dataset using the Adam optimiser with a learning rate of 1e-4 and the L1/MAE loss function.
-The high-resolution images are downsampled with a box filter, and they're also split into small 64x64 patches for performance and memory reasons.
+The dataset is split into smaller 64x64 patches and downsampled with the `box` filter.

 You can check the `ArtCNN_Training.ipynb` Colab Notebook for details.